SitaoZ/bio-database/uniprot/README.md

 - `GeneName` is the first gene name of the UniProtKB entry.
 If there is no gene name, OrderedLocusName or ORFname, the GN field is not listed.
 - `ProteinExistence` is the numerical value describing the evidence for the existence of the protein.
 - `SequenceVersion` is the version number of the sequence.

+### evidence of protein
+In UniProtKB there are 5 types of evidence for the existence of a protein:

+- 1. Experimental evidence at protein level
+- 2. Experimental evidence at transcript level
+- 3. Protein inferred from homology
+- 4. Protein predicted
+- 5. Protein uncertain